Yam Kim-fai: Theatres in Hong Kong

 Yam's The Marriage of Tang Bohu, renamed in 1974 as The Marriage of Three Smiles (三笑姻緣), came to the rescue in 1956 when the Tang flub started on day one, let alone no more than 6 rows of audience in 1956 the world was never informed.
 The flubbing of Tang continued until the 1957 Di Nü Hua in which Yam as male lead played the more important role in Tang's work for the first time.
 However, that ended after The Purple Hairpin.
 They are the only two films among Tang's BIG FOUR which Tang had the opportunity to bask in the glory before he died.
 Cinematographic plans to bring titles to cinemas before these two were cancelled as a result of very bad receptions.
 The movie rights of other BIG FOUR titles never came up until decades later.
 This is the second ruin that lasted six long years.
 What Yam earned by chance encounter (見獵心起) in the process was a successor she treasured for close to 30 years.

 The third major financial disaster was rescued with her extremely exhausting 1968 North America tour, more than a decade since she was deprived of the chance to say goodbye to her dying mother, the most treasured family member.
 Yam paid for the four-year long production of a film in Cantonese.
 The cost is said to be somewhere between that of two films directed by Li Han-hsiang.
 The Magnificent Concubine (1962 film) was the first Chinese-language film (楊貴妃 (1962年電影)) to win the Grand Prix for Best Interior Photography and Color.
 The Empress Wu Tse-Tien was also entered into the 1963 Cannes Film Festival.

 However, this 1968 film has never reached anywhere beyond Hong Kong and was screened in cinemas only a few times for the five decades since released.
 Loong's stage production in 1982 provided a path that the storyline was introduced to Las Vegas and beyond.
 This 1982 stage version is also regularly put on stage by later generations of Cantonese opera performers.

 Career

-A performer on stage first and foremost, Yam was the male lead in many Cantonese opera stage productions in Hong Kong, post-war, opposite many actresses, including but not limited to Chan Yim Nung, Yu Lai Zhen, Fong Yim Fun, Tang Pik Wan, Hung Sin Nui.
+A performer on stage first and foremost, Yam was the male lead in many Cantonese opera stage productions in Hong Kong, post-war, opposite many actresses, including but not limited to Chan Yim Nung, Lai-Zhen Yu, Fong Yim Fun, Tang Pik Wan, Hung Sin Nui.

 Many of her performances were made into films, such as the 1953 remake of Sweet Girl.